Eight including 4 pupils injured after school building collapses

 “We have written severally to the MP and DCE to fix that school, but we haven’t had a favourable response.
 It is a serious situation,” he said.

-The Gyasehene Edward Kotey and Mbrantihene Edem Atiemo have since visited victims health centre.
+The Gyasehene Edward Kotey and Mbrantihene Edem Atiemo have since visited the victims at the health centre.